gilesknap/gphotos-sync/README.rst

   - edits in google photos are not reflected in the drive folder
   - edits in the drive folder are not reflected in Google Photos
-  - you are at liberty to delete subfolders of Drive's Google Photos folder and this does not affect Google Photos itself
+  - you are at liberty to delete sub folders of Drive's Google Photos folder and this does not affect Google Photos itself
 - all 'creations' that Google Photos makes are not seen in Drive (Movies, Animations, Panoramas etc.)
 - about 0.01% of my Google Photos photos are not seen in Drive for no apparent reason

-A good discussion on the issues with divergance of Drive/Photos stores is here https://productforums.google.com/forum/#!topic/photos/8FWyZhdIFNU
+A good discussion on the issues with divergence of Drive/Photos stores is here https://productforums.google.com/forum/#!topic/photos/8FWyZhdIFNU

 I have tried to use a comparison of modified date to determine if the Google Photos or Drive held the latest version of a file.
 However, when uploading a new photo the modified date in Photos/Drive differ in either direction by up to a day or so!
 Also picasa API reports random modified dates for video files.